-Carnivore Cookies?
+Canine Cookies?
 Yes!
 The simplicity of these healthy dog snacks may surprise you.
-These quick, easy recipes have no sugar, no salt and are easy to make.
+These quick and easy free dog treat recipes have no sugar, no salt and are easy to make.

 ...My neighbor, Monica, told me a year after I moved in that she thought I was a crazy lady who named all my dogs “Cookie” because whenever my dogs barked in her direction, I’d holler “cookie!” which brought the ill mannered canines racing back inside!
 This still makes me giggle.

 Okay, back to dog cookies.
-The supplies are simple too.
+The supplies are simple as well.
 Two bowls, a cookie sheet, measuring cups and a whisk (or fork) and spoon.
 If you have a rolling pin you can also try healthy dog biscuits but look at these free dog treat recipes before you go clicking off somewhere else because these are good too.

-Now please don’t be shy about trying new grains for healthy dog snacks.
+And please don’t be shy about trying new grains for healthy dog snacks.
 Ever heard the saying, "Try it, you'll like it?"
 I chose healthy flours you should be able to find at the grocery store.
 I hope you'll try them for yourself as well.
 Why?

 Tip: If you would like to try oat flour and can't find it, just get a big tub of old fashioned oatmeal in the cereal section and run it through the food processor.
 Instant healthy flour!